Research Team

 KATRINE FANGEN

-Katrine Fangen, Ph.D., is also a Member of the HumanDHS Global Core Team.
+Katrine Fangen is also a Member of the HumanDHS Global Core Team.

-She is a sociologist, working at the Department of Sociology, University of Oslo.
+Katrine Fangen, Ph.D., is a Professor in Sociology at the Department of Sociology of the University of Oslo.
 She has published several books and journal articles within the research-field of racism, national, political and ethnic identity, stigmatisation and youth subcultures. [read more]

 ØYVIND EIKREM